magento/merchdocs/src/cms/content-staging.md

    If all campaigns have end dates, the baseline content is restored whenever all active campaigns end.

+{:.bs-callout-info}
+While content staging update campaign is active for any supported entity, editing the entity itself means editing the current active staging update campaign, it does not affect the baseline content, which will be restored when the campaign ends.

 ## Content Staging dashboard

 The Content Staging [dashboard]({% link cms/content-staging-dashboard.md %}) provides visibility into all planned site changes and updates.
 Any day, range of dates, or time period of a campaign can be previewed, and shared with others.